cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 evaluate the 2HashDH-NIZK construction from {{JKK14}}, which is a predecessor to the design in this specification.)

-### Static q-DL Assumption
+#### Static q-DL Assumption

-A side-effect of the POPRF design is that it allows instantiation of an oracle for retrieving "strong-DH" evaluations, in which an adversary can query a group element B and scalar c, and receive evaluation output 1/(k+c)\*B. This type of oracle allows an adversary to form elements of "repeated powers" of the server-side secret.
+As with the OPRF and VOPRF variants, a side-effect of the POPRF design is that it allows instantiation of an oracle for retrieving "strong-DH" evaluations, in which an adversary can query a group element B and scalar c, and receive evaluation output 1/(k+c)\*B. This type of oracle allows an adversary to form elements of "repeated powers" of the server-side secret.
 This "repeated powers" structure has been studied in terms of the q-DL problem which